NormB/colima-services/wiki/Vault-Integration.md

 ## Overview

-HashiCorp Vault provides **centralized secrets management** and **Public Key Infrastructure (PKI)** for the entire Colima Services infrastructure.
+HashiCorp Vault provides **centralized secrets management** and **Public Key Infrastructure (PKI)** for the entire DevStack Core infrastructure.
 Instead of hardcoded passwords in `.env` files, all services fetch credentials from Vault at startup.

 ### Key Benefits